 The endogenous cannabinoid system (ECS) was only recently discovered in the 1990’s and is a collection of biological systems in our bodies that include elements similar to cannabinoids from plants (phytocannabinoids).
 The ECS is composed of cellular receptors, their endogenous ligands (called endocannabinoids), and regulatory enzymes.
 The two most common cannabinoid cellular receptors in the body are the CB1 and CB2 receptors.

 The entourage effect refers to the combined and synergistic effects of phyto-cannabinoids and other molecules from hemp all working together (similar to how teams are stronger when working together.)
-Our broad-spectrum, water-soluble hemp oil maintains many of the diverse botanical ingredients found in the hemp plant that can activate this entourage effect, potentially boosting the positive effects on the body and mind.
+Our broad-spectrum, water-soluble hemp oil maintains many of the diverse botanical ingredients found in the hemp plant that can activate this entourage effect.

 Full-spectrum hemp oils extracted from hemp flowers and leaves contain the compounds produced by those plant parts, including all its cannabinoids, terpenes, and flavonoids.
 Since industrial hemp can contain as much as 0.3% THC by dry weight, small levels of THC may also be present in full-spectrum hemp oils.
 Black Dahlia does not use full-spectrum hemp oils for this reason.